wicadmin/t-school-microservice/README.md

     $ java -jar build/libs/micro-socialreview-0.1.0.jar
     ```

-- To run integration test case:

-    ```
-    $ ./gradlew test
-    ````

 - Validate the application:

-    Go to the reviews endpoint to see all reviews in the database: http://localhost:8080/micro/review
+    Go to the reviews endpoint to see all reviews in the database: http://localhost:8080/micro/account

     You can use Chrome POSTMAN to insert a new review document using the following sample content:

     ```json
      {
-        "comment": "Nice Product",
+      "comment": "VIP Customer",
-        "itemId": 13402,
-        "rating": 5,
+      "accountId": 14402,
+      "accountType": "Checking",
-        "reviewer_email": "gangchen@us.ibm.com",
+      "ownerEmail": "gangchen@us.ibm.com",
-        "reviewer_name": "Gang Chen",
+      "ownerName": "Gang Chen",
-        "review_date": "06/08/2016"
+      "accountOpenDate": "01/31/2017"
      }
     ```

     Or you can use the following curl command: